wfurphy/vivaldi-profiles-cli/readme.md

 ## Acknowledgments

-* Hat tip to Russell Brenner for introducing me to Vivaldi.
+* Hat tip to Russell Brenner for introducing me to Vivaldi and for finiding my pesky typo!